GLOBAL MARKETS-Asian shares extend a global rally as dollar languishes

 The Bank of Japan also delivers a policy decision on Thursday, but is not expected to make any changes to its ultra-easy stance.

-On Wednesday, the dollar =USD eased 0.1% against its major peers, languishing at two-week lows amid easing expectations that the Fed would resort to a 100-basis-point hike at its meeting next week.
+On Wednesday, the dollar =USD was little changed against its major peers, languishing near two-week lows amid easing expectations that the Fed would resort to a 100-basis-point hike at its meeting next week.

 Markets still expect a large 75-basis-point interest rate rise from the Fed to rein in white-hot inflation.